nebulastream/nebulastream/nes-core/src/Services/GlobalQueryPlanRequests.md

     Executor ->> Query Catalog Service: Set status Failed
 ```

 What todo when undeployment failed?
+Retry request n times and then fail
+//todo update with appropriate status

+if entry not found, don't do anything global query plan
+if entry in global execution plan, remove it

+if failure for sqp, fail entire sqp

 <b>Update Request</b>